SPGryphons/GryphonCTF2017-Lite-Challenges/challenges/programming/Espionage/README.md

 He has left the file in a remote, protected server along with an image file with an account.

 Your Job is to gain access to the server, find the file and extract the data protected by the program.
-Analysts has marked the server at port `8970` of `play.spgame.site`.
+Analysts have marked the server at port `8970` of `play.spgame.site`.
 Good Luck Agent.

+Created by ESLunarPhoenix

 ## Setup Guide
 1. Install Docker